table of contents

 2) Same as (1), but the conversion is also noexcept.

-of unknown bound.
-Otherwise, the behavior is undefined.
+unknown bound, the behavior is undefined.

-If an instantiation of a template above depends, directly or indirectly, on an
+If an instantiation of a template above depends, directly or indirectly, on

-incomplete type, and that instantiation could yield a different result if that type
+incomplete type, and that instantiation could yield a different result if

 were hypothetically completed, the behavior is undefined.

-The behavior of a program that adds specializations for any of the templates
+If the program adds specializations for any of the templates described on

-Member constants
+Member constants¶

-value true if From is convertible to To , false otherwise
+value true if From is convertible to To, false otherwise

 [static] (public static member constant)

-Member functions
+Member functions¶

 operator bool converts the object to bool, returns value